 Since we had a fabulous home and a kitchen we mostly made our own meals.
-The owners of our rented house surprised us one morning with fresh eggs from their hens.
+But one morning, the owners of our rented house surprised us with fresh eggs from their hens.
 And one rainy evening, they brought us a delicious local soul food dessert.
 Because we hiked a lot, we had a lot of picnics in beautiful outdoor settings.

 What we did & saw

 Gran Canaria has a lovely mix of landscapes.
-Don’t spend all your time on a beach or you will miss out on some amazing variety of sights.
+So don’t spend all your time on a beach or you will miss out on some amazing variety of sights.
 Here is what we saw and did: